BeckResearchLab/learn2thermML/README.md

 To use a DVC remote, see the the [documentation](https://dvc.org/doc/command-reference/remote).

 DVC tracked data, metrics, and models are found in `./data` while scripts and parameters can be found in `./pipeline`.
-To execute pipeline steps, run `dvc repro <stage-name>` where stages are listed below:
+To execute pipeline steps, run `dvc exp run <stage-name>` where stages are listed below:

+- ogt_protein_classifier_data_prep
-- TODO
+- ogt_protein_classifier_train_evaluate

 Note that script execution is expected to occur with the top level as the current working directory, and paths are specified with respect to the repo top level.

 ### Python package
-Installable, importable code is found in `learn2therm` and should be installed given the above steps in the __Environemnt__ section.
+Installable, importable code is found in `ltml_utils` and should be installed given the above steps in the __Environemnt__ section.

 ## Directory
 ```